 What to Do If Your Broken Tooth is Painful?

-If you have a painful chipped tooth, or have noticed the damaged tooth feels quite sensitive to hot and cold, then get in touch with your local dentist or call our dentistry center as soon as you can.
+If you have a painful chipped tooth or have noticed the damaged tooth feels quite sensitive to hot and cold, get in touch with your local dentist or call our dentistry center as soon as possible.

 Our dentists will talk to you about the extent of the damage and if it is an emergency, will see you as soon as they can, often on the same day to relieve the discomfort and to protect the tooth.
 You will almost certainly need to return to the dental office at a later date for full restorative care but at least in the meantime you will feel more comfortable.

-If you can’t get to see a dentist immediately then rinse your mouth with warm water to remove any small pieces of tooth.
-Use clean gauze and gentle pressure to stop any bleeding, or you can use a damp tea bag because the tannins in tea will help the blood to clot.
+If you can’t get to see a dentist immediately, then rinse your mouth with warm water to remove any small pieces of tooth.
+Use clean gauze and gentle pressure to stop any bleeding, or you can use a wet tea bag because the tannins in the tea will help the blood clot.

-If there is any swelling then use an ice-pack applied to the outside of your face for ten minutes, before removing it for twenty minutes and repeat as necessary.
+If there is any swelling, use an ice pack to the outside of your face for ten minutes before removing it for twenty minutes and repeat as necessary.
 Use over-the-counter painkillers to relieve any discomfort.

-A small chip in a tooth can also damage the soft tissues in your mouth and one trick to try is to cover up any sharp edges with sugar-free chewing gum, just until you can get proper dental care.
-Alternatively purchase some temporary dental cement from your local drugstore and use this to cover up the tooth.
+A small chip in a tooth can also damage the soft tissues in your mouth and one trick to try is to cover up any sharp edges with sugar-free chewing gum until you can get proper dental care.
+Alternatively, purchase some temporary dental cement from your local drugstore and use this to cover up the tooth.